 ColorPicker is a system-wide color picking utility activated with Win+Shift+C. Pick colors from any currently running application, the picker automatically copies the color into your clipboard in a set format.
 Color Picker contains an editor that shows a history of previously picked colors, allows you to fine-tune the selected color and to copy different string representations.
 This code is based on Martin Chrzan's Color Picker.

 FancyZones is a window manager that makes it easy to create complex window layouts and quickly position windows into those layouts.

 File Explorer add-ons

-File Explorer add-ons enable Preview pane rendering in File Explorer to display SVG icons (.svg), Markdown (.md) and PDF file previews.
+File Explorer add-ons enable Preview pane and thumbnail rendering in File Explorer to display a variety of file types.
 To enable the Preview pane, select the "View" tab in File Explorer, then select "Preview Pane".

 File Locksmith is a Windows shell extension for checking which files are in use and by which processes.
 Right-click on one or more selected files in File Explorer, and then select What's using this file? from the menu.

 Hosts file editor is a convenient way to edit the 'Hosts' file that contains domain names and matching IP addresses, acting as a map to identify and locate hosts on IP networks.

 Image Resizer is a Windows Shell extension for quickly resizing images.
 With a simple right click from File Explorer, resize one or many images instantly.
 This code is based on Brice Lambson's Image Resizer.